cloud-skills/2025-selection/README.md

 - If it is delayed than 140 seconds, it may give partial points.
 (4 Database problem)
   - 0 ~ 140 : Full mark
   - 140.x ~ : Partial mark
+- You cannot directly trigger Run Command, but the AWS service adopted as the solution can be used internally use Run Command.
+(5 System update problem)
+- The time limit for version check is 300 seconds after triggering PHP version upgrade.
+(5 System update problem)
 - The command below is used for marking.
 (6 EC2 problem)
   ```
   $ aws sts xxxxxxxx